-Syllabus: The purpose of this module is to further reinforce oral, written and visual communication principles which will ensure the client / designer relationship is well managed as well as aiding in the administrating and management of a potential project.
+Credits:16 (160 notional hours)CESM Code:030206Examination:Examined within the department, moderated internally.Syllabus: The purpose of this module is to further reinforce oral, written and visualcommunication principles which will ensure the client / designer relationship is well managed aswell as aiding in the administrating and management of a potential project.

-Syllabus: The purpose of this module is to further strengthen the relationship between conceptualising interior environments with user needs through critical analysis of design theory through a process of design thinking, design implementation and critical problem solving.
+Credits:20 (200 notional hours)CESM Code:030206Examination:Examined within the department, moderated internally.Syllabus: The purpose of this module is to further strengthen the relationship between conceptualising interior environments with user needs through critical analysis of design theory through a process of design thinking, design implementation and critical problem solving.